7 sure-fire ways to demonstrate marketing ROI to your agency’s clients

 You can use this formula to calculate your clients’ CLV:

 Customer Lifetime Value based on orders made = [(Avg.
 Monthly Transactions X Avg.
 Order Value) Avg.
 Gross Margin] x Avg.
 Lifespan in Months

 A marketing ROI dashboard helps you and your clients keep track of each campaign’s performance.
-It provides real-time insights about your conversion rate and profit gained overtime for every account.
+It provides real-time insights into your conversion rate and profit gained over time for every account.

 Your clients will appreciate the option to check in on the campaign’s performance more than the occasional briefing.
 An ROI dashboard provides transparency, which most clients are looking for.